 - Safety: LGBTQ+ people who are intending to get married may need to make additional safety considerations, such as research into local attitudes toward the LGBTQ+ community, and door security.
 Whether this is necessary or desired depends on many factors such as personal preferences, the size of the event, and the location of the event.

-- Adjustment to traditions: Many LGBTQ+ couples decide to make adjustments to or completely alter the traditions surrounding marriage, from the engagement and wedding rings, to the clothing, to the ceremony itself.
+- Adjustment to traditions: Many LGBTQ+ couples decide to make adjustments to or completely alter the traditions surrounding marriage, from the engagement rings, to the clothing, to the ceremony itself.
 These potential alterations should be determined through an assessment of what parts of the lead-up and ceremony are most important to you and what you want from the experience.

 - People management: It is possible that for many reasons, heteronormative culture may impact how the people around you behave.
 This can be difficult to navigate, and again the need to deal with this will depend on various factors such as your location and the size of your event.
 Ways that you manage this situation can include having a limited guest list, making your expectations clear beforehand, and enlisting trusted individuals to help you deal with any interpersonal issues that arise.